northle/docs/src/docs/basics/dependency-injection.md

 # Dependency Injection

-Backend applications often need a solid architecture patterns to manage the codebase.
-Northle implements common **service container** and **dependency injection (DI)** concepts.
+Backend applications often need a solid architecture patterns to manage class dependencies.
+Northle provides a common **dependency injection (DI)** concept implementation.

 ## Basic usage

-In order to use dependency injection, all you need to do is type-hinting the constructor of class which uses the injected service.
-Then mark both classes with `@Service` decorator to make them injectable:
+In order to use dependency injection, all you need to do is type-hinting the constructor of class that uses the injected service.
+Then mark both classes with `Service` decorator to make them injectable:

 ::: code src/posts/post.service.ts
 ```ts